 ExpressVPN is one of the best-known names in the VPN world.
 Polished, easy to use, and reliable, it has long been considered one of the best VPN services around.
 It is widely recommended to anyone looking for a strong Virtual Private Network (VPN).

-TunnelBear VPN is also well known, with frequent recommendations.
+TunnelBear VPN is also well-known, with frequent recommendations.
 The service does have some strengths, including solid security, a couple of third-party audits, ease of use, and a fun, bear-themed design.
-But as you’ll see, only one of these competing VPN providers is worth considering.
+But as you’ll see with the test results below, only one of these VPNs is worth considering.

-We discovered that unpleasant fact by running these VPNs through back-to-back testing and analysis.
-In this article, we’ll show you who came out on top in the ExpressVPN vs TunnelBear shootout.
-Here are the eight categories we examined:
+In this article, we’ll show you who came out on top in the TunnelBear vs ExpressVPN shootout.
+Here are the eight categories we’ll examine: